Mendasp/NS2Plus/README.md

 =================
 Past NS2+ fixes now included in vanilla NS2:
 =================
+- [274] Fixed scoreboard hiding the GUIHoverMenu every frame as long as the scoreboard wasn't up.
+- [274] Fixed jetpacks left behind by dead marines not dissolving with the body on death.
+- [274] Fixed Medpacks/Ammo/Catpacks not showing the pickup icons.
 - [272] Fixed server crash related to picking up a jetpack and a weapon at the same time.
 - [272] Fixed kill feed being obscured by the death screen fade to black.
 - [270] Fixed players having voice communication cut off while entering or exiting commander mode.